MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Limitations

-\textbf{Limitations.} The first limitation of \texttt{MMD-Flagger} lies in its reliance on the source of hallucination.
-The method is designed to detect hallucinations by identifying discrepancies between beam search and stochastic sampling outputs, as reflected in the trajectory of MMD distances.
-Consequently, if the sampled sequences $Y_{\text{sto}}^{\tau}$ are highly similar to the beam search output $y_{\text{beam}}$ for low temperatures, hallucinations can go undetected.
+The first limitation of \texttt{MMD-Flagger} lies in its reliance on the source of hallucination.
+The method is designed to detect hallucinations by identifying discrepancies between a hypothesis output and stochastic sampling outputs, as reflected in the trajectory of MMD distances.
+Consequently, if the sampled sequences $Y_{\text{sto}}^{\tau}$ are highly similar to the hypothesis $y_{\text{\response}}$ for low temperatures, hallucinations can go undetected.
 It may be the case for an irreducible proportion of hallucinations.

 Another limitation is the computational cost of \texttt{MMD-Flagger}, as it requires repeated stochastic sampling across multiple temperature settings.
 This cost scales with the size of LLM and the length of the generated sequence, making the method less suitable for very large models or long outputs.
-The computational cost of the MMD estimate can also be high, since it is quadratic in the number of generated sequences.
 A practical workaround is to reduce the number of samples or temperature values used when computing the MMD trajectory.
 However, the stability and reliability of \texttt{MMD-Flagger} under such reduced settings remain an open question.
+We note that the MMD estimator is characterized by the quadratic complexity; however, the total inference time is overwhelmingly dominated by the cost of LLM output generation, thus rendering the MMD calculation a negligible component of the overall computation.

-\textbf{Broader Impact.} Our work contributes to the development of safer and more widespread applications of LLMs.
-Indeed, \texttt{MMD-Flagger} can enhance translation-related tasks by identifying hallucinations in LLMs outputs.
+A limitation of our current framework lies in the deterministic nature of argmax decoding.
+The $\text{MMD-Flagger}$ method is designed to quantify deviations from a stochastic distribution, and thus is not intended to inspect hypothesis outputs generated via argmax selection.
+The argmax decoding deterministically selects the highest-probability token at each step, producing rigid and often repetitive sequences, in contrast to sampling-based strategies that introduce the necessary variability for our method.
+Nevertheless, we acknowledge that argmax decoding is still widely adopted in practice for the purposes of reproducibility in benchmarking and evaluation~\citep{Bao-2025-naacl, Zhou-2025they, Chuang-etal-2024-lookback}.